XaviMV/binary-wave-file-decodifier/README.md

 ![image](https://user-images.githubusercontent.com/70759474/209838594-0e5b2115-ab34-4ce3-85ce-bad01e3f88af.png)

 The first value is how long the first "0" state lasts for, the next is how long the following "1" state last, then the next "0" state, and so on.
-The duration of last state (either 0 or 1) is not saved.
+The duration of the very last state is not saved.
 Each value is the number of microseconds that that state lasts for.

 # get_values(file_name)